Click above to learn why a study lasting more than one year provides better information and potential answers.

-Data collected during the first nine months of the DNR's moose mortality project has given wildlife researchers an unprecedented view into the lives and deaths of Minnesota moose.
+Data collected during the first 12 months of the DNR's moose mortality project has given wildlife researchers an unprecedented view into the lives and deaths of Minnesota moose.

 In many instances, researchers know what killed a particular moose.
 From locations transmitted by high-tech GPS collars, researchers have watched an animal's movements in the days and hours leading up to its death.
 For a select group of moose, researchers were able to observe fluctuations in the animals' temperatures as injury, trauma or sickness occurred and life slipped away.

 As yet, there isn't enough data to answer with certainty why Minnesota's moose population has dropped 52 percent since 2010.
 And it's far too early in the study for researchers to even consider possible solutions that might slow the precipitous decline.